lunes, 12 de noviembre de 2001

 Vicente Romero Redondo)

-but, I saw her crying a sad day
+but I saw her weeping one sad day,

-One night in my arms I took her,
+One night I held her in my arms,

-Today she sleeps me in her arms like an infant,
+Today she lulls me in her arms like a child,

 martes, 18 de septiembre de 2001